aldryn/prototype-aldryn-project-template/README.md

 ```

 But you can do whatever you want in here.
 Including shooting yourself in the
 foot.
-The controlpanel will auto update ``INSTALLED_ADDONS`` based on what
+The controlpanel will auto update the ``INSTALLED_ADDONS`` setting based on what
 is done in the UI.

 ## private

 contains all the project specific static resources that are private.
 Mostly
-used for the sass sources.l
+used for the sass sources.

 ## static